 Steve Jurvetson on why he couldn’t join the board of secretive Zoox

-Facebook design head bullish on voice, dodges questions on voice apps and hardware
+Facebook design head loud on voice, silent on Alexa and hardware

 Today at our TC Disrupt event in San Francisco, we had the chance to catch up with investor Steve Jurvetson about a wide number of things that are sweeping across the startup landscape (and might fundamentally change it), from ICOs to Softbank’s giant Vision Fund to AI to Elon Musk’s new Boring Company.